ppuggioni/hrate/README.md

 Installation
 ------------

+BLA BLA

+**Other tools**

-To read data files you need to install [wfdb](https://www.physionet.org/physiotools/wfdb-darwin-quick-start.shtml)
+To read some of the files you might need to install [wfdb](https://www.physionet.org/physiotools/wfdb-darwin-quick-start.shtml)

 Dataset
 -------